A-bone1/FSNS-tfrecord-generate/README.md

 ## How to generate your own FSNS tfrecord data

-You need to do three steps.
+You need to do three steps:

 The first step is to create a dictionary that matches your own text label, such as dic.txt.

 The second step is to place the pictures and text you need to generate under / data,

-the third step is to generate your tfrecord by
+The third step is to generate your tfrecord by
 ```
 python generate_tfrecord_JPG.py